 Root Canal Surgery

 Endodontic (root canal) surgery can be used to locate fractures or hidden canals that do not appear on x-rays but still manifest pain in the tooth.
 Damaged root surfaces or the surrounding bone may also be treated with this procedure.
 The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.
-For more information on root canal surgery at our Centreville VA endodontic office, please visit our root canal surgery page.
+For more information on root canal surgery at our Centreville VA endodontic office or Washington, DC office, please visit our root canal surgery page.